mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Static Configuration Parameters

-The following list of global configuration parameters can **NOT** be changed at runtime and can only be defined in a configuration file:
+The following global configuration parameters can **NOT** be changed at runtime and can only be defined in a configuration file:

 * `admin_auth`
 * `admin_enabled`